-I had a memorable experience last weekend as I spoke at a large church here in Southern California: Real Life Church in Santa Clarita.
+I had a memorable experience several years ago speaking at a large church here in Southern California: Real Life Church in Santa Clarita.
 I’ve written about large churches in the past, and I will admit I have a soft spot for many here in my part of the country, even though I pastored a small church of about fifty for six years.
 Real Life Church was an excellent example of a large church engaging the culture as a rescue boat rather than a cruise ship.
 Christendom has its share of mega-church cruise ships, catering to the hedonistic desires of the culture rather than rescuing the lost and broken with the transformational, saving message of the cross.
 That’s the thing that makes Real Life Church special.
 Given their explosive growth over the past fourteen years, you might assume Real Life is yet another cruise ship.
 But Pastor Rusty George began his pastoral journey as a College Pastor in Kentucky.
 He’s seen the challenges facing young Christians and I think this has contributed to sense of purpose and mission at Real Life.
 Rusty’s church is on a rescue mission.
 I’ve never had as many people approach me between services to tell me they were brand new Christians who began their journey within the last year.
 Real Life is growing because it is reaching those who haven’t yet heard the Gospel while addressing the challenges raised by our culture.
 I came away with three important observations related to how large churches can effectively reach the lost:

 They Focus on the Unchurched